Derek Robertson (American football): Monmouth

 On January 5, 2024, Robertson announced that he would be transferring to Monmouth University to play for the Monmouth Hawks.
 Against his former team, Maine, Robertson threw for 390 yards and four touchdowns, leading Monmouth to a 51–22 victory.
 Against Stony Brook, he threw for a school record and career-high 536 yards and three touchdowns, in a 55–47 win.
-Robertson finished the season throwing for 3,937 yards and 31 touchdowns, being named the CAA Offensive Player of the Year.He announced that he will return to Monmouth for the 2025 season, confirmed on January 16th.
+Robertson finished the season throwing for 3,937 yards and 31 touchdowns, being named the CAA Offensive Player of the Year.
+He announced that he would return to Monmouth for the 2025 season, confirmed on January 16.
+Against Hampton, Robertson suffered an injury that forced him to miss the rest of the season.